Our Work

 Families and communities remain central to the well-being of all who are part of them—from the very young to the very old.
 Family and community health programmes are crucial to meeting public health needs, especially for those living in fragile environments.

 International Medical Corps works at the community level to promote health, prevent disease and ensure that all family members have the opportunity to survive and thrive.
 Our holistic approach ensures that even those living in precarious conditions can benefit from comprehensive, quality healthcare services.
-At the same time, we promote healthy habits and practices that can last a lifetime and contribute to building resilient communities.
+We also promote healthy habits and practices that can last a lifetime and contribute to building resilient communities.

 As part of this process, International Medical Corps engages with local government and community leaders as partners to help local residents identify their own health priorities and needs, then explore the available local resources to meet them.

-Cases of wild poliovirus have decreased by more than 99% over the past three decades, from an estimated 350,000 cases reported globally in 1988 to six in 2021
+Cases of wild poliovirus have decreased by more than 99% over the past three decades, from an estimated 350,000 cases reported globally in 1988 to 99 in just two countries in 2024.

 Areas of Focus